coreos/ignition/doc/development.md

 Config: `string`

 The test should be added to the init function inside of the test file.
 If the test module is being created then an `init` function should be created which registers the tests and the package must be imported inside of `tests/registry/registry.go` to allow for discovery.

+UUIDs may be required in the following fields of a Test object: In, Out, and Config.
+Replace all GUIDs with GUID varaibles which take on the format `$uuid<num>` (e.g. $uuid123).
+Where `<num>` must be a positive integer.
+GUID variables with identical `<num>` fields will be replaced with identical GUIDs.
+For example, look at [tests/positive/partitions/zeros.go](https://github.com/coreos/ignition/blob/master/tests/positive/partitions/zeros.go).

 ## Marking an experimental spec as stable